lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_011_multiversal_equality/README.md

   exercise on `given`s to make the code compile with the flag `-language:strictEquality` enabled
     - Hint: The simplest solution will probably involve using `Eql.derived`

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass